simplesamlphp/simplesamlphp-module-sqlauth/docs/sql.md

 Writing a Query / Queries
 -------------------------

 A `query` can be either a single string with an SQL statement, or an array of queries, run in order.
-That single string (or the first query in the array) is the "authentication query" - the parameters `:username` and `:password` are available and should be evaluated by the query for authenticaion purposes.
+That single string (or the first query in the array) is the "authentication query" - the parameters `:username` and `:password` are available and should be evaluated by the query for authentication purposes.
 If the username/password is incorrect, the "authentication query" should return no rows.
 The rows returned represent attributes to be returned.

 Taking this example schema: